Do you ever feel like you are being taken advantage of at work? Do you ever feel like you can’t stand up for what you think or believe at work?

 I wish I could say that I always followed this tip.
-Sometimes, it is hard for me to remain calm and relaxed when someone is trying to convince me of something that I know is wrong.
-You can defend your arguments WAY easier if you don’t get mad.
+Sometimes, it is hard for me to remain calm and relaxed when someone is trying to convince me of something I know is wrong.
+You can stand up for yourself and defend your arguments MUCH easier if you don’t get mad.
 Also when you get mad, the other person will get mad right back at you and effective communication is out the window!
-So take a deep breath, and try your absolute best to remain calm and relaxed and not angry.
+So take a deep breath, and try your absolute best to remain calm and relaxed.

-- Be Firm.
 If you are going to be convincing, you can’t back down.
-Even if no one believes what you have to say and they think you are stupid, stick to what you think.
-There are certain types of people in this world that always have to be right and will try to convince everyone to agree with them.
-They will not like you for arguing with them and showing them another side.
+Even if no one believes what you have to say and they think you are stupid, stick to what you believe.
+There are certain types of people in this world who always have to be right and will try to convince everyone to agree with them.
+They will not like you for arguing with them and showing them another perspective.
 But who cares what they think?

 You have demonstrated a very valuable characteristic by speaking up.
 You are now even more valuable to your team because you have a mind of your own and you use it instead of just going along with the status quo.
 Don’t give in.
 A situation like this happened to me last week.
 I didn’t give in and 15 minutes later, the person I was talking to came back and finally said he agreed with me.
 Glad I didn’t back down!

 Trust Your Instincts